 Mr Wynne is a teacher of English Language at Durham Sixth Form Centre.
 He graduated from University College Dublin with a Bachelor of Arts degree in English and Geography together with a Higher Diploma in Education.
 Mr Wynne obtained a Diploma in Sports Management from the same institution.
 Before moving to the United Kingdom, he taught in a number of schools in Dublin and worked as a carpenter in Massachusetts, U.S.A.
 Mr Wynne has lived in the North East of England for over ten years and is the father of two children.

-Mrs Henderson is the Leader of Learning for the Human Sciences and MFL Faculty at Durham Sixth Form Centre, having worked in the school since 2005.
+Mrs Henderson is a retired teacher, having worked at Durham Sixth Form Centre for 16 years.
+She held numerous positions at the Centre including Head of the Law Department and Leader of Learning for Human Sciences.
 After leaving university with an LL.B.
-(Bachelor degree in Laws), she qualified as a solicitor and spent 10 years in private practice specialising in crime and family work.
-Securing an LL.M.
-(Master in Law) she changed careers and entered the teaching profession gaining both qualified teacher status and a Master of Education in Practitioner Enquiry.
-Mrs Henderson was born in the North East of England and is married with two children.
+(Bachelor degree in Laws) she qualified as a solicitor and spent 10 years in private practice specialising in crime and family work.
+Her post graduate qualifications include an LL.M.
+(Master in Laws) and a Master of Education in Practitioner Enquiry.
+She works with a leading exam board for both A Level Law and Level 3 Criminology.
+Mrs Henderson was born in the North East of England and is married with two grown up children.

 Miss Lain graduated from the University of Durham with a BA Honours degree in Geography, before completing her PGCE in Secondary Education at Newcastle University.
 She began her career in 1994, teaching Geography in a school in the Lake District.
 She then taught in London for several years, before taking up post as Head of Geography at Durham Sixth Form Centre in 2001.
 Miss Lain is one of two Deputy Headteachers at Durham Sixth Form Centre.
 Her primary focus is the vision for high-quality, inspirational teaching and learning.
 In addition, she works as a Specialist Leader in Education (SLE), embedding outstanding practice in Continual Professional Development, as part of the Teaching School Alliance.